Hourly Employees: Compensation During Business Travel

 Travel not involving an overnight stay

-• With certain exceptions, hours spent in authorized travel on official business, when an overnight stay is not required, is considered time worked for pay purposes.
+With certain exceptions, hours spent in authorized travel on official business, when an overnight stay is not required, are considered time worked for pay purposes.

 • Exceptions: No compensation is needed for meal times and commuting time between an employee's home and the airport, railroad, or bus station.